-Cat’s claw: A Peruvian vine, cat’s claw gets its name form pairs of large curved thorns that grow on the side of the vine.
-Natives of the South American jungles, have used cat’s claw for thousands of years as a medicine to treat inflammatory conditions like arthritis and joint aches.
+Cat’s claw: A Peruvian vine, cat’s claw gets its name from pairs of large curved thorns that grow on the side of the vine.
+Natives of the South American jungles have used cat’s claw for thousands of years as a medicine to treat inflammatory conditions like arthritis and joint aches.

 Cat’s claw was first popularized by the German natural scientist, Arturo Brell, who migrated from Munich to Peru in 1926.
 While living in Peru, Dr. Brell found that the natives of the rain forests used it to treat inflammatory conditions.
 When Dr. Brell used cat’s claw to treat his rheumatic pain, he found considerable relief.

 Modern researchers found that cat’s claw is a rich source of phytochemicals like alkaloids, tannins, flavonoids, and phytosterols that can help prevent and fight inflammation.